-- Because of this, Golgi bodies of the dividing cell starts gathering various materials.
+- Because of this, Golgi bodies of the dividing cell start gathering various materials.
 Such as structural proteins, essential enzymes and lots of glucose.

-- Further, they break into vesicles and scattering throughout the parent cell.
+- Further, they break into vesicles and scatter throughout the parent cell.

 - The cell plate is generated in the middle portion of the parent cell with the help of vesicles and microtubules.